romainbourre/php_portfolio_subject/README.md

 - twig/twig ^3.0
 - slim/psr7 ^1.2

-You don't have to use this packages but you must haven't add production packages, just development packages as you want (`composer install --dev <package>`).
+You don't have to use those packages but **you must not add any production packages*.
+If you need packages, you only can add them as development packages (`composer install --dev <package>`).

 ### Database

 Your database must be a MySql database.
-She must expose on `localhost:3308` with user `root` and password `root`.
+It must be exposed on `localhost:3308` with user `root` and password `root`.

 I provide a dataset with file `data/data.sql`.
 You can edit this file and change data.